CSteen57/SteenCorp-AD-Lab/README.md

 - Diagnosed incorrect IP assignments and `BAD_ADDRESS` conflicts
 - Validated DNS resolution and DHCP assignment from Windows clients
 - Used command-line tools to test connectivity and name resolution
+- Later updated the lab network after a help desk ticket exposed missing internet routing from the isolated LAN Segment
+- Reconfigured the environment to use VMware NAT-backed `VMnet8` while keeping DC01 as the DHCP and DNS server
+- Updated the active client default gateway from the original planned gateway `192.168.10.1` to the validated VMware NAT gateway `192.168.10.2`

 ---

 ### Security Implementation